albanda/CE888-2023/lab3-modelling/README.md

-# Week 3 - End-to-end modelling
+# Unit 4 - End-to-end modelling

-This week we start using _sklearn_ to model a dataset.
+This week we start using _sklearn_ to train and evaluate a model on a dataset.

 ## Ipython notebooks